 - Code Editor: When this Editor is active you can write or paste plain text or HTML directly in the workspace.
 If you save a draft and and exit while still in the Code Editor, you can resume writing in plain text or HTML when you reopen your draft.
 If you switch to the Visual Editor, the content will be converted to a Classic block.
 More on this in a moment.

 - Jetpack: set up and customize your Publicize and social sharing settings.
 Discussed above.

 - Global Styles: change global typography settings.
 Also discussed above.

-- Block Manager: allows you to hide or display individual blocks as well as groups of blocks in the full list that opens when clicking the blue square with the plus sign at the top left of your browser window (Block Selector).
+- Block Manager: (As of 2022, this appears under Preferences>Blocks) allows you to hide or display individual blocks as well as groups of blocks in the full list that opens when clicking the blue square with the plus sign at the top left of your browser window (Block Selector).
 I’ve covered managing blocks in detail in this post.
 Limiting the number of visible blocks here helped me tame the Block Selector.

 - Manage all Reusable Blocks: What, you are asking, are Reusable Blocks?
 Are you reusing a snippet of text from one post to another?
 Reusable blocks allow you to write it once and insert it when and where you want it.
 I’m covering this feature in detail in a future post.

 - Keyboard Shortcuts: displays all the keyboard shortcuts available, including Global, Selection, Block and Text formatting shortcuts.

 - Welcome Guide: three, short overlay screens welcoming you to your website.

 - Copy all content: this option will appear only when your post or page has content.